 Localized and Temporary Closing

 Extreme conditions occasionally may make working conditions in a particular building or location intolerable.
-Supervisors or employees in the affected unit(s) should discuss the problem with Campus Safety and the Human Resources Department.
+Supervisors or employees in the affected unit(s) should discuss the problem with Environmental Health and Safety and the Human Resources Department.
 If the problem cannot be resolved, the supervisor may request permission of the Division Head to temporarily close the area or location.
-Building closures may be authorized by the Vice President for Finance and Administration, the Provost and Dean of Faculty, the Director of Campus Safety, or the Director of Environmental Health and Safety.
+Building closures may be authorized by the Vice President for Finance and Administration, the Provost/Dean of the Faculty, the Director of Campus Safety, or the Director of Environmental Health and Safety.

-Decisions to close the university will be made by the Vice President for Finance and Administration and the Provost and Dean of Faculty in consultation with other university executives as needed, including, but not limited to, the Director of Campus Safety and the Director of Environmental Health and Safety Office.
+Decisions to close the university will be made by the Vice President for Finance and Administration and the Provost/Dean of Faculty in consultation with other university executives as needed, including, but not limited to, the Assistant Vice President for Campus Safety, Emergency Management and Environmental Health and Safety or the Director of Environmental Health and Safety.